 These class dates and times may be rescheduled due to inclement weather.
-Students must be within safe-climbing, unequipped body weight of 115 to 295 pounds.
+Students must be within safe-climbing, equipped body weight of 130-310 pounds.

-Curriculum and Program Acceptance requirements are subject to change.
-Program start dates vary; check with your advisor for details.
-The tuition and fees are approximate based on 2019-2020 rates and are subject to change prior to the start of the academic year.
+Curriculum and program acceptance requirements are subject to change.
+Program start dates vary; check with your program counselor for details.
+The tuition and fees are approximate based on 2022-2023 rates and are subject to change prior to the start of the academic year.